prithvi-seri/sde-coursepack.github.io/modules/intro/_posts/2022-01-07-Internal-Quality.md

 all energy becomes so spread out as to never meaningfully interact again.

-In the same way, overtime, software naturally becomes harder and harder to modify.
+In the same way, over time, software naturally becomes harder and harder to modify.
 The *maintainability* of the software decreases.
 This is party because the software becomes larger and more complex; the more code there is, the longer it takes